-Wichita Catholic church temporarily shuts down after Priest tests positive for COVID-19
+Wichita Catholic church temporarily shuts down after priest tests positive for COVID-19

 Father Dan Spexarth at St. Catherine of Siena has been isolated for nearly two weeks and is still battling symptoms.

-“I’ve been sicker in the last week than I have been in my life,” Father Dan Spexarth said, Pastor at St. Catherine of Siena.
+“I’ve been sicker in the last week than I have been in my life.”

+Symptoms aside, Father Dan says the worst part is being away from the church where he can practice his faith.

 Leaving the doors shut at St. Catherine of Siena as he recovers.